zachallaun/protean/README.md

 - [ ] Fix all "FIXME"
 - [ ] Fix all "TODO"
 - [ ] Stricter machine config parsing with helpful error messages
+- [ ] Differentiate between internal and external events (internal events should not trigger catch-all )

 ## Installation